theNewDynamic/language-hugo-vscode/README.md

 Initial release

 ## Roadmap

 - More Snippets/Completions
-- Add support for Hugo Shortcodes in Markdown
+- Add syntax highlighting for shortcodes in markdown files.
-- Add support for Hugo syntax in JSON files
+- Add support for Hugo syntax highlighting in JSON files